tomycabre/AI-Web-Scrapper/Readme.md

 Welcome to our AI-based web scraper project, designed to efficiently extract data using advanced machine learning models to gather and process real estate listings, providing users with structured and valuable information.

+## Prerequisites

+Ensure you have Python 3.12.5 installed for compatibility with all dependencies and features.
+Note that Python 3.13 does not work in this project as of October 2024.

+Download Python 3.12.5 from the official [Python website](https://www.python.org/downloads/release/python-3125/).

 ## Installation Guide

 ### Step 1: Virtual Environment Setup